Mayur021/action-class-authority/paper.md

 C9.2.7 cannot be implemented without C9.2.6 (chain rule requires per-action class declarations to compose).
 C9.2.6 can be implemented without C9.2.7 (single-action manifest classification is meaningful even without chain composition).
 The dependency direction is one-way.

-### Companion control: C9.6.4 (Level 2)

-A closely related Level 2 requirement codified earlier in AISVS C9.6 specifies the enforcement boundary:

-> Access control decisions are enforced by a policy engine, never by the AI model itself, and model-generated output cannot override or bypass access control checks.
+### Companion section: C9.5 (Agent Authorization, Delegation, and Continuous Enforcement)

+A closely related section codified in the AISVS v1.0 main chapter specifies the enforcement boundary: access control decisions are enforced by a policy engine independent of the AI model's reasoning loop, with model output unable to override or bypass the access-control checks.
+The C9.5 section was renumbered from C9.6 in the 2026-06-15 editorial cleanup (PR #928 + #934); the present whitepaper cites it at section level rather than at sub-control level pending re-verification of the final sub-ID numbering against the 2026-06-24 v1.0 release.

-C9.6.4 names the enforcement side: a deterministic policy engine, outside the model's reasoning loop, that the model cannot persuade.
+C9.5 names the enforcement side: a deterministic policy engine, outside the model's reasoning loop, that the model cannot persuade.
 C9.2.6 names the verification side: the input the policy engine evaluates is the manifest, not the agent's runtime output.
 Together they form a closed loop.
-C9.6.4 says the gate cannot be persuaded.
+C9.5 says the gate cannot be persuaded.
 C9.2.6 says the gate's input cannot be supplied by the persuader.
 C9.2.7 says the gate sees the worst-case composition before the agent starts the chain.

 ## Chapter 8.
 Adjacent Standards: CSA NHI, PieterKas, SANS AISMM